 0016 Senior managers – construction, transportation, production and utilities

-A qualifying job offer is now worth 50 points if the offer is any other qualifying offer of arranged employment.
+offer is now worth 50 points if the offer is any other qualifying offer of arranged employment.

 Previously, qualifying job offers supported by a Labour Market Impact Assessment were worth 600 points under the CRS.
 As of November 19, there will be new ways of being awarded either 50 or 200 points without the need to obtain a LMIA (though points will continue to be awarded to individuals with a new or existing LMIA).
 The new regulations also allow the following individuals to be awarded points for a qualifying job offer: